logo

 And don't forget about student discounts!
 Most cities offer special ticket prices for students, which can save you a lot of money.
 You can also find monthly passes, which are ideal for frequent travelers.
 Just remember to have your student ID with you, as you'll need it to unlock these sweet deals.
 With these tips, you'll be ready to explore Poland without any transportation hassles!

-Getting around Poland is also very easy thanks to a very well connected high quality trains.
+Getting around Poland is also very easy thanks to very well connected high quality trains.
 Using Polishtrains at a low price, you can reach any major city in Poland in comfortable conditions.
 In ICC trains you will also find a restaurant car where you can eat delicious food or drink a cup of coffee.
 Remember that you have a student discount - 50% on every trip!

 Conclusion